joaovq/joaovq/README.md

 - 👋 Hi, I’m @joaovq
--👀 I’m interested in tecnology, inovation, developer and all about life/universe -🌱 I’m currently learning developer and analyse of system.
+-👀 I’m interested in tecnology, inovation, developer and all about life/universe -🌱 I’m currently learning developement and analyse of system.
 Current programing in C.
 -💞️ I’m looking to collaborate on anything I can do to improve the world and help people in need.
 -📫 How to reach me ...
 I still know, but I try to find and accept help to learn to collaborate